Llywelwyn/pda/README.md

 Available Commands:
     get         # Get a value.
     set         # Set a value.
+    cp          # Copy a value.
+    mv          # Move a value.
     del         # Delete a value.
     del-db      # Delete a whole database.
     list-dbs    # List all databases.